 You can create, sign and download a Subdivision Resolution and SH02 form on SeedLegals – try us free for 7 days.

 When someone incorporates their company on Companies House, they usually create 1 share per founder, or perhaps 100 shares split between founders.

 That’s fine… until the company wants to raise funding.
 Then they’ll need to do a share split, here’s why:

 You can see immediately that there are two problems:

-The solution is a Share Split (or, as the Americans would call it, a Stock Split), where you turn those 100 shares into, for example, 100,000 shares.
-At the same time, you reduce the Nominal Value of each share by the same ratio, so that the total value of your shares is unchanged.
+The solution is a share split (or, as Americans would call it, a stock split), where you turn those 100 shares into, for example, 100,000 shares.
+At the same time, you reduce the nominal value of each share by the same ratio, so that the total value of your shares is unchanged.

 The good news is that SeedLegals automates the whole process.
 Assuming you’ve built your cap table on SeedLegals already, it’ll take just a few minutes to do everything – here’s how:

-We recommend having at least 100,000 shares before you do a funding round, so if you have 100 shares now we recommend a 1000:1 share split.
-Or, if you want to future-proof yourself to not have to do another share split at a future funding you might want to create, say, 1M shares.
+We recommend having at least 100,000 shares before you do a funding round.
+For example, if you have 100 shares now, we recommend a 1000:1 share split.
+Or to future-proof your shares so you don’t have to do another share split for a future funding event, you might want to create, say, one million shares.

-Be sure to pick a multiplier that creates a share nominal value that can be fully represented in 8 characters after the decimal point (the maximum allowed by Companies House).
-For example, if your nominal value is £1, doing a 300:1 share split is a bad idea because it will create a new nominal value of £0.003333333333…. which means the total nominal value of all shares after the share split can never match the amount before.
-So ideally go with 10, 100, 1000, etc. as the share split.
+Make sure you pick a multiplier that creates a share nominal value that can be fully represented in 8 characters after the decimal point – the maximum allowed by Companies House.
+For example, if the nominal value is £1, doing a 300:1 share split is a bad idea because it will create a new nominal value of £0.003333333333…. which means the total nominal value of all the shares after the share split can never exactly match the amount before.
+So ideally go with 10, 100, 1000, etc. as the multiplier for the share split.